Champions League Classics: Bayern 2-3 Inter

 Article body

-Holders Inter faced the side they had beaten in the 2010 UEFA Champions League final in the following season's round of 16; after winning 1-0 in Milan, Bayern looked to be on course for revenge.WATCH AS-LIVE FROM 17:00 CET
+Holders Inter faced the side they had beaten in the 2010 UEFA Champions League final in the following season's round of 16; after winning 1-0 in Milan, Bayern looked to be on course for revenge.WATCH IN FULL

 Context